 What type of training do the LA Fellows receive?

-LA Fellows receive nine weeks of training at LAVC covering executive level topics including critical thinking, advanced computer skills, and generating business leads.
+LA Fellows receive nine weeks of training at LAVC covering executive level topics including critical thinking, advanced job search skills, and generating business leads.
 After completing the program they will have received 140 hours of training.

 Be the Difference in Your Community